po1sigala/live/01-Class-Content/01-HTML-Git-CSS/01-Activities/22-Stu_Mini-Project/README.md

 3. Navigate to your GitHub repository in the browser and then select the Settings tab on the right side of the page.

-4. On the Settings page, scroll down to the GitHub Pages section.
-Then, in the section labeled Source, select the `main` branch as your source.
+4. On the Settings page, scroll down to the GitHub Pages tab on the left of the screen and click on it.
+On the Pages screen in the section labeled Source, select the `main` branch as your source.

 5. Navigate to <your-github-username.github.io/your-repository-name> and you will find that your new webpage has gone live!
 For example, if your GitHub username is "lernantino" and the project is "css-demo-site", then your URL would be <lernantino.github.io/css-demo-site>.